bilgino/angularforddd/README.md

 }
 ```

-A better approach is to enclose domain logic inside entity classes making boundaries become more clear:
+A better approach would be to enclose domain logic inside entity classes making boundaries become more clear:

 ```
 @Injectable()